Common Health Conditions in Kittens

 Sign #1: Weight Loss in Dogs

-Weight loss is the number one sign of cancer in dogs.
+Weight loss is a sign of cancer in dogs.
 You may notice a decrease in your dog’s appetite.
 There are some dogs who may continue to lose weight even if they are eating their normal amount of food each day.
 If you notice your dog losing weight whether slowly or quickly a veterinarian must be contacted to determine the cause.

 Sign #2: Collapsing on the Floor